A density description of a bounded-confidence model of opinion dynamics on hypergraphs: Density evolution of a DW model on a hypergraph

-that is associated with its discordance function and confidence bound.
 The construction of $\by_{|e|}^{\triangle}$ corresponds to the optimal solution, up to some permutation, of a minimization problem in Lemma \ref{thm: isolationdistance}, which states that the smallest nontrivial discordance is achieved by a vector of the form $\by_{|e|}^{\triangle}$ when the opinions take a set of discrete values.
 Given a discordance function, one can explicitly compute $\triangle_{d_p}^*(c)$ for a BCM on a network.
 For example, for a BCM on an ordinary graph (i.e., with only dyadic interactions), $\triangle_{d_p}^*(c)$ is equal to the confidence bound $c$.
-In Section \ref{sec: numerics}, we give the formula for $\triangle_{d_p}^*(c)$ for $3$-uniform hypergrahs (i.e., when $|e|=3$ for all hyperedges $e$).
+In Section \ref{sec: numerics}, we give the formula for $\triangle_{d_p}^*(c)$ for $3$-uniform hypergrahs (i.e., when $|e| = 3$ for all hyperedges $e$).